nickrsan/OpenAgua/README.md

 5. Go to 127.0.0.1:5000 in your web browser.
 6. Log in with "admin@gmail.com" and "password".

-# Setup/use on Linux
+# Setup/use on Linux as a web server

 This assumes a simple configuration, whereby 1) OpenAguaDSS and Hydra Platform are run from the same machine, 2) they are both served by the same Apache2 instance.
 Overall Apache2 configuration is not explained here.
 However, the following will help get things going, and should work.

 ## Hydra Platform and OpenAgua configuration

 Of course, Hydra Platform and OpenAgua need to be installed on the server.
 Installing them on the same machine may or may not be efficient.
 Consult a web expert!
-If they are installed on the same machine, they could be installed, for example, in /var/www/HydraPlatform and /var/www/OpenAgua, respectively.
+If they are installed on the same machine, they could be installed, for example, in /var/www/HydraPlatform and /var/www/OpenAguaDSS, respectively.
 Use git to do this.

 ### Hydra Platform